 - Once the patient has been seen by the clinician, the report and information contained within should be carefully validated by:

 - Accepting Diagnoses

 - Adding Diagnoses

-- Ruling Out Diagnoses
+- o Ruling Out Diagnoses

-- Rejecting Diagnoses
+- o Rejecting Diagnoses

-- Accepting Severity Scale
+- o Accepting Severity Scale

-- Changing Severity Scale
+- o Changing Severity Scale

-- Updating Current Medications with the new

-- treatment plan if any.
+- o Updating Current Medications with the new treatment plan if any

-- Utilizing the TEXT BOX in the Dx section to make
+- o Utilizing the TEXT BOX to make comments reflecting

-- comments reflecting,

 - Your formulation

 - User's reliability

 - Diagnostic challenges

 - Further testing needed

 - Treatment recommendations

 - Referrals

-- Storing the Clinicom Report - Printing a Final Report to hand to your patient (without the diagnoses page) or send to your referral source. - Clinicom reports are printed to PDFs for security purposes and can be stored as PDFs within EMRs/EHRs.
+- Storing the Clinicom Report

+- Printing a Final Report to hand to your patient (without the diagnoses page) or send to your referral source.

+- Clinicom reports are printed to PDFs for security purposes and can be stored as PDFs within EMRs/EHRs.
 Clinicom can be integrated with some EHR platforms via APIs.
-Contact support@clinicom.com for more info and ask about our EMR/HER integrations. - It is imperative that clinicians Accept or Reject Diagnosis in the system prior to printing or filing the final Clinicom Report.
+Contact Support@clinicom.com for more info and ask about our EMR/HER integrations. - It is imperative that clinicians Accept or Reject Diagnosis in the system prior to printing or filing the final Clinicom Report.
 Reports will denote if the clinician took the time to accept, reject, or rule out a Diagnosis.
 If a Clinician is uncertain of the diagnosis the clinician is recommended to label the diagnosis as "Rule Out".
 This not only helps improve the systems accuracy over time but also ensures that patients are not misdiagnosed.